Rate This Document

 1. Modify the VM configuration file.

-For details, see step 7 in Running and Verifying XPF in the OVS Flow Table Normalization Feature Guide.
+For details, see step "Start the VM" in Running and Verifying XPF in the OVS Flow Table Normalization Feature Guide.

 2. Configure the network.